"Real listening is the willingness to be changed by the other person."

 'Deep listening', or 'tuning meditations' first came into my awareness while studying film and sociology at Simon Fraser University in the late 1980s.
 I took a music appreciation class given by Donna Zapf—open to anyone in the university.
 I loved her style and passion and in that class learned to listen to music through my body and not just with my ears.
 She encouraged me to experiment with different ways of communicating, to trust my personal voice and to deepen my thinking.
 And one day she brought in a guest performer who led us through an exercise that lives in me still.

 Her name was Pauline Oliveros.
 Although she was an accordion player, that day we used only one instrument—our bodies.
 About 50 us sat in our chairs scattered about the room.
 Here’s what I remember: To start us off for the deep listening or tuning meditation, Pauline told us to first close our eyes and just listen.
-Then we were to start making a sound—a single note, like an ‘ohm’—and hold it for as long as we could.
-When we ran out of breath, we started again and made the same note (as best we could… I’m no singer).
+Then we were to start making a sound—a single vowel sound—and hold it for as long as we could.
+When we ran out of breath, we started again and made the same sound again (as best we could… I’m no singer).
 Then, as the instructions went, after a while (we’d know when), we were to listen to the sound that someone sitting near us was making, and we were to make their sound.
 Then, after a while (we’d know when), we were to listen to the sound that a different someone else was making and make theirs.
 And so on.

 What resulted was spectacularly symphonic.
 It was stunning—the shape shifted and moved; it got loud, it got quiet; it danced, it paused.
 The voices diverged and converged, like a murmuration of starlings, swooping up and through the space.
 And then, just as Pauline had said it would, it ended at exactly the right moment, as if an invisible conductor had led us to a close.
 (I remember her saying that sometimes this exercise lasts about 2 minutes and sometimes goes on as long as an hour.)